mariyatom/Tic-Tac-Toe-Game/README.md

 2. Clone your copy of the forked repository down using `git clone https://github.com/your-name/tic-tac-toe` (replacing `your-name` with your GitHub account name).

-3. Navigate into the tic-tac-toe directory and open it in your code editor (hint `code .`).
+3. Navigate into the tic-tac-toe directory and open it in your code editor (hint: `code .`).
 You'll see a CSS file, an HTML file, and a JavaScript file.
-We've set up the CSS and HTML files, the JavaScript will be all you!
-The only thing we've done is create the board using an HTML table, given it a header, and added a little bit of styling to get it looking pretty.
+Take a look at the HTML and CSS files: the only thing we've done is create the board using an HTML table, given it a header, and added a little bit of styling to get it looking pretty.
+The JavaScript will be all you!

 4. Open the HTML file in your browser for a visual aid as we break down what is needed for the game to work.
+Remember to refresh the browser to review changes.

 ## Let's do it!